-The Company owns four gold exploration properties.
-Among the four properties, three (being Las Morras, Peña Encina and Los Vieros) are located in the Extremadura region, Spain, and one (being Sierra Alta) is located in the Asturias region in northwestern Spain.
-Each of the properties is comprised of exploration permits that were issued by the Extremadura regulatory authorities, and the Asturias region respectively.
+The Company has interests in three gold exploration properties.
+Among the three properties, two being Las Morras and Peña Encina are located in the Extremadura region, Spain, and one being Sierra Alta is located in the Asturias region in northwestern Spain.
+Each of the properties is comprised of exploration permits that were issued by the Extremadura regulatory authorities and the Asturian regulatory authorities respectively.